-GMET’s Brennon Gurley spoke with an East Texas economist about the trickle down effect to consumers and a local business owner trying to cushion the impact.
+GMET’s Brennon Gurley spoke with an East Texas economist about this will effect consumers and local business owners.

-As the trade war with China heats up, China announced earlier this month plans to fight back with increased tariffs on $60 billion of U.S. goods.
+As the trade war with China unravels, China announced earlier this month plans to fight back with increased tariffs on $60 billion of U.S. goods.

 “It’s going to have some kind of a negative or dampening impact on decision for the business community,” explains Tom Mullins, President/ CEO, Tyler Economic Development Council.

-If consumers start to change their spending habits, Mullins says the result could be a slowing economy.
-“These kinds of conflicts, these kinds of competitions I can get people nervous and if they get nervous they stop spending,” adds Mullins.
+If consumers start to change how they spend their money, Mullins says the result could slow down the economy.“These kinds of conflicts, these kinds of competitions I can get people nervous and if they get nervous they stop spending,” adds Mullins.